+After almost nine feet of snow in 2015, no one can be blamed for wanting an early spring here in New England.
+There are parts of my yard that I haven’t seen since New Years Day.
+After yet another non-white Christmas last year, I suppose it serves us right for complaining about it.
+I recently found myself stuck in the house wondering aloud: is this a result of… global warming?
 With opposition to the Obama administration’s drive to establish regulations on power plants and the push for a new United Nations climate pact, perhaps Vice President Joe Biden is feeling an increase in pressure when he recently called skeptics of climate change “stupid.”
 The climate change debate seems far from settled, especially beyond the fact that humans are causing a global spike in temperatures.
 Last year, Scientist Steven E. Koonin wrote a provocative article in the Wall Street Journal titled Climate Science Is Not Settled:

-…The discussion should not be about “believing” or “denying” the science.
+The discussion should not be about “believing” or “denying” the science.
 Despite the statements of numerous scientific societies, the scientific community cannot claim any special expertise in addressing issues related to humanity’s deepest goals and values.
-The political and diplomatic spheres are best suited to debating and resolving such questions, and misrepresenting the current state of climate science does nothing to advance that effort… Any serious discussion of the changing climate must begin by acknowledging not only the scientific certainties but also the uncertainties, especially in projecting the future.
+The political and diplomatic spheres are best suited to debating and resolving such questions, and misrepresenting the current state of climate science does nothing to advance that effort.
+Any serious discussion of the changing climate must begin by acknowledging not only the scientific certainties but also the uncertainties, especially in projecting the future.
 Recognizing those limits, rather than ignoring them, will lead to a more sober and ultimately more productive discussion of climate change and climate policies.
 To do otherwise is a great disservice to climate science itself.

-So what if the correct answer to the climate change debate is something like: “we know all about the risk, but who cares?”
-Or as former President George W. Bush might say, “bring it on!”
+So what if the correct answer to the climate change debate is something like: “We know all about the risk, but who cares?”
+Or as former President George W. Bush might say, “Bring it on!”
 The Climate Science Watch blog recognized the crisis and rallied to the defense of established climate science:

 Models are designed for long-term projections: asking them to predict short-term variability is like confusing a calendar and a clock.
 Through Koonin’s choice of emphasis, he encourages the reader to jump to the inaccurate conclusion that warming might end up being negligible, but never actually states this because the science doesn’t support it.

-Indeed, it is the RATE of warming that presents such risk to human civilization and our environment.
-There is no doubt that there were geological periods that were warmer than today due to long-term changes in greenhouse gas concentrations driven by natural factors like plate tectonics.
-But consider the early Cretaceous 100 million years ago when CO2 concentrations were even higher than today, and there were dinosaurs roaming the ice-free poles.
+Koonin mentions that this climate is always changing.
+This is a standard line in the Wall Street Journal because it sounds reasonable at first blush, but of course it conveys a deep falsehood.
+The fact is that the actual peer-reviewed scientific research shows that the rate of warming over the past century is unprecedented… But consider the early Cretaceous 100 million years ago when CO2 concentrations were even higher than today, and there were dinosaurs roaming the ice-free poles.
 Over the last 100 million years, nature slowly buried all of that additional CO2 beneath Earth’s surface in the form of fossil fuels.
 We are now unburying that carbon a *MILLION* times faster than it was buried, leading to unprecedented rates of increase in greenhouse concentrations and resulting climate changes.
 To claim that this is just part of a natural cycle is to be either deeply naive or disingenuous.

 As weather reports this week will prove, predicting the weather is an almost impossible problem to solve.
-Beyond a couple of days, our understanding of what the weather will do is severely limited.
-Computer models have been so notoriously inaccurate in predicting actual climate change that the American Physical Society has jumped into the nasty debate with both feet:
+Beyond a couple of days our understanding of what the weather will do is severely limited.
+Computer models have been so notoriously inaccurate in predicting actual climate change that the American Physical Society jumped into the nasty debate with both feet: